4d/docs/docs/ORDA/privileges.md

 :::

-## Initializing the system for deployment
+## Initializing privileges for deployment

 By default, if no specific parameters are defined in the roles.json file, accesses are not limited.
 This configuration allows you to develop the application without having to worry about accesses.